 Submissions range from 600-2,500 words, but we are flexible!

 Have someone review your piece before hitting send, for both our sakes.
 If your piece is accepted, we will still work closely to revise and edit your piece to its final state.

 Please feel free to include visuals to accompany your article.
-If you are a graphic artist, please submit your art or photos in a single PDF, along with a link to a portfolio of your work.
+If you’re a graphic artist, please submit your art or photos in a single PDF, along with a link to a portfolio of your work.

-At this time, we are accepting submissions to be considered for issue 01 and 02, you may send away to firstname.lastname@example.org
+At this time, we are accepting submissions to be considered for issue 05.
+Please send to firstname.lastname@example.org